kbaseincubator/proto-ui/README.md

 ## Troubleshooting

-If a docker server crashes, or if you install a new npm package, run:
+If a docker server crashes, or if you install a new npm package, run `make reset`.
 * `docker-compose restart web` to restart the flask server
 * `docker-compose restart node` to restart the node server